StackExplode/PCMonitor/README.md

 # PCMonitor
 A PC state monitor with remote boot and program execution.
-Work in progress It is under GPLv3 licence.
+Work in progress All codes are under GPLv3 licence.

 ## Components